Donald Moynihan: Career

 Prior to the 2016 United States presidential election, Moynihan co-authored a paper titled "Election Laws, Mobilization, and Turnout: The Unintended Consequences of Electoral Reform", which focused on the effects of election laws to make voting more convenient and increase turnout.
 The paper won the State Politics and Policy Best Journal Article Award from the American Political Science Association.
 His research on federal agencies' use of performance management data was referenced in President Barack Obama's proposed U.S. budget for 2016 and 2017.
 After presenting his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development (OECD), he received the Leon D. Epstein Distinguished Faculty Research Award from the University of Wisconsin–Madison College of Letters and Science.

 Moynihan left UW–Madison in 2018 with his wife Pamela Herd to join the faculty of Georgetown University as the inaugural McCourt Chair at the McCourt School of Public Policy.
 From 2018 until 2020, Moynihan was a Visiting Professor at the Blavatnik School of Government and an academic visitor at Nuffield College, Oxford.

 In Fall 2023, Moynihan was elected President of the Association for Public Policy Analysis and Management, serving until Fall 2024.

 In August 2024, Moynihan and Herd joined the University of Michigan Ford School of Public Policy.
 In January 2025, Moynihan was appointed the J. Ira and Nicki Harris Family Professor of Public Policy.

+In 2025, Moynihan and Pamela Herd published "Administrative Burdens in the Social Safety Net" in the Journal of Economic Perspectives, and Moynihan published "Rescuing State Capacity: Proceduralism, the New Politicization, and Public Policy" in the Journal of Policy Analysis and Management.

+In 2026, Moynihan received the H. George Frederickson Award for Career Contributions from the Public Management Research Association, which honors a scholar whose career reflects sustained, field-shaping contributions to public management research, service, and leadership.
+That same year, he was named a John Simon Guggenheim Memorial Foundation Fellow, one of 223 fellows selected from nearly 5,000 applicants, for a project examining how the management of public services affects government's capacity to deliver key services and meet democratic accountability standards.

+Moynihan is one of the founding co-directors of the Better Government Lab which undertakes rigorous research evaluations to understand how to make government more effective and more accessible.
+He also writes a blog Can We Still Govern? that analyzes the governance changes that have taken place under the Trump administration, and the ways that technology can reduce administrative burdens.